Most incidents don’t start with a mistake

 These questions shift attention from hypothetical risks to the current state of the systems you are relying on.
 They make the situation visible while it is still manageable.

-This is the gap the Hiking Safety Systems Framework was designed to address.
+This is the problem the Hiking Safety Systems Framework is designed to address.

 Explore the Safety Systems